American Basswood (removed July 2023)

 Arbor Walk #13, Treekeeper ID #1888

 This native tree’s common name comes from its flower that is shaped like a tulip.
-In 1991, WU was given this tree as a seedling.
+In 1991, WashU was given this tree as a seedling.
 It was grown from seed taken from the original Tulip Trees planted by George Washington in 1785 at his Mount Vernon home.

 Turkish Filbert